CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/cloud/add-observability-to-innovation/Grafana/import-dashboards.md

 It is necessary to update the Custom Filter inside the dashboards to use the correct data source.

-To do this, follow these steps for all default Cortex Innovation dashboards imported:
+To do this, follow these steps for all default CORTEX Innovation dashboards imported:

 1. Log in to Grafana Cloud with a user that has the *Admin* role.
 1. To open a dashboard: